-We work directly with organisational leaders, boards and teams through our consultancy service.
-Our support is tailored to each client, analysing the particular governance and scrutiny challenge they face and designing creative solutions to overcome them.
+We work directly with organisational leaders, boards and teams to analyse the particular governance challenge they face and deliver creative solutions to overcome them.

-In both public and private sectors, we support transformation projects, ensuring that decision making is robust and providing assurance that new systems will improve resilience, raise standards and reduce waste.
+Across all sectors, we support transformation projects, ensuring that decision making is robust and providing assurance that new systems will improve resilience.

 CfGS is a charity (1136243) and a limited company (5133443) governed by a board of trustees which is Chaired by Lord Bob Kerslake.
 You can also read the latest CfGS 2020 Annual Report.